rcbops-cookbooks/openstack-ha/README.md

 ----
 - Iterates through the list of services provided in the attributes/environment
 - Adds a haproxy config file per service, and uses search to discover the relevant back ends for that service.
-- uses provided vip from the environment to add a floating IP using keepalived (eg node['vips']['glance']['api'] would contain the required VIP to be used for load balancing glance api requests
+- Uses provided vip from the environment to add a floating IP using keepalived (eg node['vips']['glance']['api'] would contain the required VIP to be used for load balancing glance api requests

 Attributes